On a Very Special Episode...: Visual effects

 Tara DeMarco served as the visual effects supervisor for WandaVision, with the episode's visual effects created by Lola VFX, The Yard VFX, Rodeo FX, SSVFX, Cantina Creative, Zoic Studios, RISE, and capital T. Rodeo FX developed the visual effects for the Hex boundary, based on the magnetization of old CRT television screens when brought into contact with magnets.
 The boundary is initially clear and difficult to see, as Shakman wanted it to be mysterious and unsettling for the audience, but once Maximoff emerges from the boundary to confront S.W.O.R.D. the boundary turns red to reflect her anger and to reinforce that it is a hard barrier.

 DeMarco used Vision's introduction in Avengers: Age of Ultron (2015), which was primarily created by Lola VFX, as the definitive version of the character when approaching the visual effects for him in WandaVision.
 Bettany wore a bald cap and face makeup on set to match Vision's color, as well as tracking markers for the visual effects teams to reference.
 Complex 3D and digital makeup techniques were then used to create the character, with sections of Bettany's face replaced with CGI on a shot-by-shot basis; the actor's eyes, nose, and mouth were usually the only elements retained.
 Lola was the primary vendor for Vision in the episode, with effects supervisor Trent Claus noting that particular attention was paid to the "laugh lines or creases beneath [Bettany's] eyes or crow's feet" since completely removing this would remove the actor's performance.
 Instead, these had to be merged with the synthezoid look, so they appeared like they were "naturally folding in that spot".
 Claus added that the visual effects work for Vision's face is aided by the subtle performance that Bettany gives to the character.
 SSVFX did the visual effects for young Vision in the opening sequence, applying the same approach to the photographs that were selected for the sequence as they would to the normal Vision effects shots.
 Lola was also tasked with replacing Pietro's hair in the episode after Marvel decided that the hair should be more like the version seen in the films than the white wig that Peters wore on set.
-Lola is known for its beauty, cosmetic, and de-ageing visual effects, but Claus said working with digital hair is "always so difficult".
+Lola is known for its beauty, cosmetic, and de-aging visual effects, but Claus said working with digital hair is "always so difficult".
 The effect was created by manipulating the image in 2D.
 The change only needed to be made for the few shots that the character appears in for this episode, as well as one from the seventh episode that was filmed at the same time, since Peters' wig was adjusted for the filming of other episodes.